 The eastern shore rippled in the heat.
 A layer of mist had settled over the water.
 I looked at the little mosques and forts and white buildings of Çanakkale.
 The coast itself was arid – the vegetation sparse and the shoreline crowded with chalky rocks the same colour as the buildings.

 Just then a trio of eager Turkish men muscled their way to the front and stealthily heaved the barrier back.
 One of the officials caught sight of them and rushed over, waving his clipboard.
 Amidst the commotion a horn blasted suddenly and the front lines surged forward and sprinted down the sand into the shallows, like wildebeest galloping into crocodile-infested waters.
 We wished luck to our group of new friends: Matt, Otto, James, Dee and Sarah.
-Then we jumped down onto the sand and spotted another Swim Trekker – the quick-fire Irish whippet, Ed.
-The night before he’d been a bag of nerves.
-He’d inhaled this mound of chicken and rice and jittered at the table and asked us all about the minor details of our preparations.
-Now he was more determined than the rest of us.
-He talked in all directions as he weaved his way into the water and forgot to step on the starter mat to register his ankle tag and rushed back and re-joined the group beside us.
+Then we jumped down onto the sand and bumped into another Swim Trekker – the quick-fire Irish whippet, Ed.
+The night before Ed had been a bag of nerves, inhaling a mound of chicken and rice and jittering at the table.
+He asked us all about the minor details of our preparations.
+Now you could see he was determined to get in the water and make it across.
+He talked in all directions as he weaved his way through the chaos and forgot to step on the starter mat and rushed back and re-joined the group beside us.

 “Right lads – you’re only here once,” he called, as he disappeared into the mass of swimmers.

-The morning sun was streaming down onto the water.
-We waded in with the heat on our bare backs and pulled down our goggles.
-A fever swept across the churned water and I let out an involuntary cheer as the bodies rushed past me and dove into the shallows.
-Tall splashes erupted in all directions.
-Slowly we slumped forward and pulled ourselves down into the swirling green quiet – that veil of bubbles.
+The morning sun lit-up the water as we waded in with the heat on our bare backs.
+We stopped amidst the rush of bodies and pulled down our goggles.
+A fever swept across the churned water and I let out a cheer as swimmers dove into the shallows around us.
+Splashes of water erupted in all directions.
+Slowly we slumped forward and went under and pulled ourselves through the swirling green quiet – that veil of bubbles.
 When I came up there were swimmers on all sides of me.
 I picked out Calum’s Selkie jammers and drew up alongside him.
 Then we set off together into the long, bobbing channel of fishing boats, dinghies and kayaks.

 The next half hour was as pleasant as any time I’ve spent in the water.
 The currents were slow and gentle and the waves rocked us and rolled with our strokes as we rose and sank over the chop.
-The bed disappeared quickly, but the sun still stretched its fingers down far below us and caught the umbrellas of clear jellyfish as they rose from the murk and glinted within twisting shoals of fish.
+The bed disappeared quickly, but the sun still stretched its arrows down far below us and caught the umbrellas of clear jellyfish as they rose from the murk and glowed under faint shoals of fish.
 Calum and I kept a quick-ish pace and timed our strokes together and cut a path through the criss-crossing wakes of other swimmers and saw the steep sun rays dropping through their bubbles.
 I let my feet trail and felt the warm water threading through my fingers and washing over me.
-I kept sight of the line boats and the flagpole ahead of us and we didn't stop until we were cast under the prow shadow of an incoming boat.
+I also kept sight of the line boats and the flagpole ahead of us.
+We didn't stop until we were cast under the prow shadow of an incoming boat.